How to Choose the Best Social Media Platform for Your Business

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
 In this edited excerpt, the author briefly describes the top social media platforms and their pros and cons.
+Buy it directly from us, click here, and SAVE 60% on this book when you use code SOCIAL2021 through 5/27/21.

 When it comes to choosing which social media platforms you'll utilize, select those that offer the best potential for reaching your ideal audience and broadcast the type of media you've decided is best suited for your company.
 Most people and companies can't be amazing on every platform; that takes a huge amount of bandwidth and resources.
 Instead of having a sub-par representation in a lot of places, be awesome on a few of them.